ashutoshkarna03/Company-Similarity-Retrieval-Service/README.md

 ```

 ### **3. Start Services**
-Run the following command to start PostgreSQL and the FastAPI application:
+Run the following command to start PostgreSQL, Redis, and the FastAPI application:
 ```

 docker-compose up --build